Agilefreaks/test_oop/Readme.md

 Furthermore, walking over the edge of the Earth teleports you to the opposing
 side - like in Snake, or other old school video games.

+This only works for the "left-right" sides, as crossing the 180 meridian takes
+you to the other hemisphere.
+This does **not** work for the "up-down" sides,
+as we don't have a good way of teleporting from the North Pole to the South Pole yet.

 ```

                         ↑